Tropicaljittai/fibonacci-benchmark/README.md

 make; ./main.out
 ```

-## Result
+## Results

 ![Result](images/Result.png)

-# Benchmark
+# Benchmark results

-Benchmarking is to test of code and help us improve our code by comparing each approach's time and space complexity.
+The point of benchmarking is for us to test our code, it will help us see the time and space complexity, and their advantages & weaknesses.

 # Time Complexity

-## How to run
+## How to run time complexity tests

 using command make time